soheilabadifard/soheilabadifard.github.io/_pages/about.md

 For more info
 ------
 More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.

+Driven Master's student in Machine Learning at [Bilkent University](https://w3.cs.bilkent.edu.tr/graduate-students/), passionate about tackling real-world challenges with intelligent solutions.

+#Expertise:

+Programming: Python (proficient), R (skilled), C/C++ (solid) Machine Learning: Data stream classification, natural language processing, LLMs
+Research: Strong publication record, including "DynED: Dynamic Ensemble Diversification" at CIKM 23

+#Motivated by:

+Unveiling the secrets of data: I thrive on exploring patterns and extracting insights to build impactful models.
+Pushing the boundaries of AI: I'm always eager to learn new techniques and contribute to the advancement of the field.
+Building practical solutions: My focus is on developing machine learning applications that solve real-world problems.

+#Beyond the code:

+Team player: I believe collaboration and communication are key to achieving success.
+Problem solver: I approach challenges with a critical eye and a relentless drive to find solutions.
+Lifelong learner: I'm constantly seeking new knowledge and expanding my skillset.

+#Looking to:

+Collaborate on cutting-edge research projects Contribute my expertise to real-world applications Join a team of passionate and innovative individuals

+Ready to dive deeper?
+Let's connect!